open-life-science/ols-governance/docs/ols-team-organisation.md

 * 2021: [https://zenodo.org/record/5907922](https://zenodo.org/record/5907922)
 * 2020: [https://zenodo.org/record/4778472](https://zenodo.org/record/4778472)

 ## Opportunities and Events

 These various roles within OLS communities allow and facilitate discussions around intersectional Identities, lived experience and contextual realities of our members in the process of participation, creation, sharing and access of open science practices, resources and infrastructure.

 To enable collaboration of diverse community members, OLS offers following opportunities and events:

-### OLS Extended Members
+### OLS Extended Membership

-5. **OLS-SSI Fellows: **OLS has collaborated with the Software Sustainability Institute (SSI) to host a limited number of OLS Alumni as OLS-SSI fellows in SSI Fellow networks.
+5. **OLS-SSI Fellows**: OLS has collaborated with the Software Sustainability Institute (SSI) to host a limited number of OLS Alumni as OLS-SSI fellows in SSI Fellow networks.
 This is a sponsorship agreement that is paid for by SSI to offer fellowship (of £3000 to each fellow) to a larger pool of international fellows who qualify through the rigorous selection process of SSI fellowship.
     * Reina Camacho Toro
     * Melissa Black
     * Andrea Sanchez Tapia
 6. **Internship network**
     * Outreachy Interns
     * Direct internship with OLS
-7. **Working groups, task forces and Community-led Research: **Different working groups and task forces are organised based on different needs emerging in the project:
+7. **Working groups, task forces and Community-led Research**: Different working groups and task forces are organised based on different needs emerging in the project:
     * Localisation 2021
         * Batool Almarzouq and Anelda van der Walt established a localisation workflow to translate and disseminate OLS materials for learners in Middle East and North African countries
     * OLS-based Cohort project (data and survey analysis): 2021-present